CodeWindProgram/Group-19/README.md

 *the student submission page consist of names of students and there status= submited/Not submited this will only display when faculty member logs on to the page

-@AtharvPande   - I Created the database back-end part in postgreessql i installed postgreessql on my pc and created the schema created the tables for students and faculty designed the foreign key  for our module and disscused the final design of our pages on the bases of this @IamHarsh created the pages
+- @AtharvPande - atharv12348@gmail.com
+ 1. Created batabase schematics on the basis of which @IamHarsh created the pages.
+ 2. Installed postgressql.
+ 3. Created various tables in database.
+ 4. Created constraints (foreign key, primary key, etc.)
+ 5. Created queru to extract data.

 #Things we Installed to make this react js module
 1.NODE JS